Darlene Love: Christmas television performances

 Love performed the song "Christmas (Baby Please Come Home)" on the last pre-Christmas episode of Late Night with David Letterman (NBC) which aired December 10, 1986 and then annually (with the exception of 2007) on Late Show with David Letterman (CBS) beginning with (air date) December 23, 1994.
 Her final Christmas appearance was on December 19, 2014, nine days after the official announcement that the show's finale would be in May 2015.
 Letterman has stated that the annual performance is his favorite part of Christmas.
 She was dubbed by Letterman as the "Christmas Queen".
+Love appeared in a reunion short with Letterman on his YouTube channel in 2023, again performing the song.

 Due to the 2007 Writers Guild of America strike, Love was unable to perform on the Letterman show in 2007; a repeat of her 2006 performance was shown instead.
-Since 2015, Love has performed the song annually on ABC's The View, only skipping out the 2021 edition due to being exposed to a positive COVID-19 case resulting in a quarantine; a compilation of her previous performances was shown instead.
+From 2015 until 2023, Love performed the song annually on ABC's The View, only skipping out the 2021 edition due to being exposed to a positive COVID-19 case resulting in a quarantine; a compilation of her previous performances was shown instead.
 She has usually performed the song as a duet, being joined by Patti LaBelle in 2016, Fantasia in 2017, and Bryan Adams in 2018.
 Love also performed "Christmas (Baby Please Come Home)" in season six, episode 10 of the Fox television series New Girl (2016).

 Love was a special guest on the December 17, 2005, broadcast of Saturday Night Live, singing "White Christmas" with the SNL band and providing the vocals for a Robert Smigel cartoon entitled "Christmastime for the Jews."

+In November 2023, Love, in a duet with Cher, performed "Christmas (Baby Please Come Home)" at the Rockefeller Center Christmas Tree lighting ceremony.
+Love also performed solo on "A Marshmallow World" at the event.

+In 2024, Love returned to late night television with the song, performing it on The Tonight Show Starring Jimmy Fallon accompanied by Little Steven and the Disciples of Soul and Paul Shaffer.

+Personal life

+Love has been married three times and has four children.
+She married Leonard Peete in 1959.
+She had two sons with him: Marcus (b.
+1961) and Chawn (b.
+1964), and a daughter, Rosalynn, who died shortly after birth.
+They divorced in 1968.
+She married Wesley Mitchell in 1971, had a son, Jason Davion (b.
+1974), and later divorced.
+Love married Alton Allison on June 28, 1984, in Teaneck, New Jersey, and they reside in Rockland County, New York.